 Instant Pots can sterilize, while most rice cookers can’t

-Some Instant Pots, like the In laboratory testing, the Instant Pot effectively sterilized against the geobacillus spore.
-This spore is extremely heat-resistant, so this particular bacteria used to test autoclaves., have a sterilize function.
+Some Instant Pots, like the Ultra model, have a sterilize function.
+In laboratory testing, the Instant Pot effectively sterilized against the geobacillus spore.
+This spore is extremely heat-resistant, so this particular bacteria used to test autoclaves.

 While rice cookers can sterilize to an extent (in a similar manner to putting something in boiling water), they generally do not have the sterilization capacity of an Instant Pot.

 Instant Pots are generally more expensive than rice cookers

 Although you can often find Instant Pots on sale, the smaller sized, baseline models (like the Lux mini) retail for $65, while higher-priced models (like the Instant Pot Max), retail for close to $200.
 If you’re looking for Instant Pot deals, check out some of the best Instant Pot deals available now.

 You can easily find a rice cooker for around $20, although some of the programmable models do reach the $100 plus range.